hexavik/markdown/README.md

 # Structured documents

-soemtimes it's useful to have different levels of headings to structure your documents.
+sometimes it's useful to have different levels of headings to structure your documents.
 Start lines with a `#` to create headings.
 Multiple `##` in a row denote smaller heading sizes.

 ### This is a third-tier heading